dsboulder/query_reviewer/README.md

  * Attach meaningful warnings to individual queries, and collections of queries
  * Display interactive summary on page

-## Fork ##
+## This Fork ##

-I use this for all my rails projects.
-Still the best out there in my opinion for analyzing and understanding your ActiveRecord generated queries.
-I forked the original [query_reviewer](https://github.com/dsboulder/query_reviewer) and applied a collection of patches that have been made since the plugin was originally created.
-A list of additions is below:
+I use this utility for most of my rails projects.
+Still the best out there in my opinion for analyzing and understanding your generated SQL queries.
+I forked the original [query_reviewer](https://github.com/dsboulder/query_reviewer) and applied a collection of patches that have been made since the plugin was created.
+A list of the biggest additions below:

  * Snazzed up the README into markdown for better readability
- * Fix deprecated use of `require 'activesupport` to `active_support`
+ * Full compatibility for Rails 3 (including Railtie)
  * Cleanup and move rake task to `lib/tasks` to fix deprecation warnings
- * Added gemspec for use with Bundler
+ * Added gemspec for use with Bundler (as a gem)
  * Fixed missing tags and additional XHTML escaping
- * Fix sql escaping for XHTML compatibility
+ * Fix SQL escaping for better XHTML compatibility
  * Fixes for deprecation warnings and for 1.9 compatiblity
- * Converts templates to Rails 2 + 3 friends .html.erb naming
+ * Converts templates to more modern foo.html.erb naming
- * Full compatibility for Rails 3 (including Railtie)

-Last commit to main repository was on March 30th, 2009.
-This fork compiles a variety of patches that were made since that time along with additional work to support compatibility with 1.9 and Rails 3. **Also:** If anyone else creates generally useful enhancements to this utility please start by forking this and then please issue me a pull request.
+Last commit to the main repository was on March 30th, 2009.
+This fork compiles a variety of patches that were made since that time along with additional work to support compatibility with 1.9 and Rails 3. **Also:** If anyone else creates generally useful enhancements to this utility please start by forking this and then issue me a pull request.

 **Note:** This plugin should work for Rails 2.X and Rails 3.
 Support for Rails 3 has been confirmed in the latest revision (with fixed deprecation warnings).